behroozvahedi/Regeffects/Data_processing/README.md

 prepare.sequences.py: This script reads PlantCaduceus training data file "data.csv", and outputs sequences to be used for PlantCaduceus and a2z feature extraction.

-sequence2embedding.caduceus.py: This script extracts features from PlantCaduceus for the sequences.
+sequence2embedding.caduceus.py: This script extracts training data features from PlantCaduceus for the sequences.
 It requires a CUDA capable machine.

-sequence2embedding.a2z.py: This script extracts features from a2z for the sequences.
+sequence2embedding.a2z.py: This script extracts training data features from a2z for the sequences.
+It runs on CPU.

+These following were scripts used to obtain TSS and TTS features from PlantCaduceus and a2z, upon which the trained models were tested.
+The DNA sequences and TPM data are sourced from the various plant species with available TPM values.

+prepare.sequences.review.py: This script reads the species data file "data.review.csv", and outputs sequences to be used for PlantCaduceus and a2z feature extraction.

+make.review.embedding.caduceus.py: This script extracts review data features from PlantCaduceus for the sequences.
+It requires a CUDA capable machine.

+make.review.embedding.a2z.py: This script extracts review data features from a2z for the sequences.
 It runs on CPU.

 The following scripts were used for RNAseq processing.